k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

 ## Example #3: Hotfix

-This example illustrates a required-hotfix case, where one of the developers handles the hotfix implementation, while another continues to work on the main branch, without any collisions.
+This example illustrates a required-hotfix case, where one of the developers handles the hotfix implementation while another continues to work on the main branch without any collisions.

-* DEV 2 is assigned to implement the hotfix and he switches to work on a version that is based on a tag (by doing it he detached from tag and needs to make his changes on a some branch).
+* DEV 2 is assigned to implement the hotfix, and he switches to work on a version that is based on a tag (by doing it, he detached from the tag and needs to make his changes on some branch).

   > When he starts developing, the GIT would detach the developer from the tag, where he would need to push his changes to a new branch.

 * When DEV 2 initiates the version tagging act, Studio offers him the next version - 1.0.1, which is the next consecutive version that follows the current 1.0.0 version.
-DEV 2 overrides this tag with a HF version ("1.0.0-HF1").
+DEV 2 overrides this tag with an HF version ("1.0.0-HF1").
-* DEV 1 works on the ongoing branch and thus no conflicts will occur when pushing her commits into GIT.
-Similarly, no conflicts will occur when initiating the version tagging act, which would generate and offer, as expected, the tag 1.0.1.
+* DEV 1 works on the ongoing branch, and thus, no conflicts will occur when pushing her commits into GIT.
+Similarly, no conflicts will occur when initiating the version tagging act, which would generate an offer, as expected, the tag 1.0.1.